Sign in

 Chapter 1: About the Swim Team

 Our Philosophy The philosophy of the Dunn Loring Dolphins is that having fun is the most important thing we can do.
 Most of the kids don't care if we're in a top division or a bottom division.
-We'd all like to be division champions, which usually means going undefeated, but only one team out of six can usually claim this honor.
 Personal development is what is most important and for a swimmer that means improving their times, refining their strokes and being a good teammate.
 We believe that by establishing a healthy environment that encourages the kids to do their best, recognizes their contribution and is fun for the entire family, we will have met our goals.

 You will be prompted to volunteer for every event that your child attends, so please consider helping out in whatever way that you can.
 You can find the list of volunteer jobs on our website under VOLUNTEERS .

-Expectations Although swimming is considered an individual sport, our summer league is structured with an emphasis on the team.
+Expectations In our league swimming is a team sport.
 Any team is only as good as the people on it.
 In keeping with our philosophy, our expectations are simple:

-1. The Dunn Loring Dolphin Swim Team is not a swim lesson program.
+1. The Dunn Loring Swim Team is not a swim lesson program.
 A swimmer should be able to swim a length of the pool to join the team.
 We don't care how fast or how ugly or how legal the stroke is or how long it takes to swim that length.
 We'll help your swimmer become a better swimmer, but in fairness to the other 200 plus swimmers on the team, we must insist that all swimmers be able to swim.
-Your child will feel better and his/her being on the team if he/she is competitive with most of the other kids of the same age.
-We do try to help the kids improve their strokes as much as possible during the practices but if you want your swimmer to really improve, you should consider lessons or private lessons.

 2. Let us know if you're going to miss.
 We're planning on your kids being available for all swim meets unless you tell us you are not available.
+We want them to participate, to race, to learn from successes and failures.
 We will ask you to fill out an availability form for each swimmer and for each parent at the beginning of the season.
-If you say that you are going to come to the meet PLEASE make sure you come.
-It causes a lot of problems, and often hurt feelings when people don't show up.
+If you say that you are going to come to the meet you have committed to show up.

 3. Respect for the coaches.
 Parents need to talk to the team reps if they have any questions during practice.
-Please do not interrupt the coaches while they are coaching.
-The swimmers are expected to pay attention and respect the coaches: with over 200 swimmers, disruptions aren't fair to the other swimmers.
+Do not interrupt the coaches while they are coaching.
+Swimmers are expected to pay attention and respect the coaches: with over 200 swimmers, disruptions aren't fair to the other swimmers.

 4. Doing your best is a lot more important than being the best.